CLMBRs/modal-crowdsourcing/README.md

-# modal-crowdsourcing
+# Semantics Crowdsourcing Experiment in Modals

+## Overview
-This is an experiment template for crowdsourcing responses for modals under various (force,flavor) contexts.
+This is an experiment template for crowdsourcing responses.
+Experiment aims at getting truth value judgement of Mandarin modal expressions under various contexts.
+Full experiment can be found [here](https://clmbr.shane.st/modal-crowdsourcing/)